Vanphongle/phong_resume/content/projects/configCloudFront.md

 +++
-title = "Configuring CloudFront for Static Web" date = "2019-03-10" description = "test"
+title = "Config CloudFront For Static Web" date = "2023-04-30" url = "/projects/config-cloudfront-for-static-web"
 toc = true
 +++

-> 🔥 read the update wiki on the github wiki section

 This guide will help you configure CloudFront to serve your static website content with SSL support 🔒.
 This can be necessary if you need to secure your website with HTTPS.
 We will cover the following steps: